Falmouth-Games-Academy/comp150-cpd/README.md

 From Concepts to Design and Commerce, An Introduction to Python Programming and PyGame, and Computing Fundamentals

 On monday we had to come up with our own game concepts, I found this quite challenging as I'm not very creative on-the-fly and dont really like having to improvise.
-It was good having a couple of other people to discuss possible idead though.
-Teamwork really helps with idea generation apparently.
+It was good having a couple of other people to discuss possible ideas though.
+Teamwork really helps with idea generation.
 The pair programming we were introduced too seems like a really good idea, having someone help point out problems sounds like a great way to learn more quickly although the partner I've been assigned too seems very quiet.
 Hopefully once we get to know each other it won't be such a big problem.

 ## Week 2